th7as/mdn-quick-search/README.md

 * `mdnQuickSearch.searchIndexUrl`: URL of the MDN search index json file.
 * `mdnQuickSearch.alwaysUseBuiltInSearchIndex`: If enabled then always uses the built-in search index, otherwise the newest search index is loaded from `mdnQuickSearch.searchIndexUrl` and the built-in one is used only in case of failure.
+* `mdnQuickSearch.hideCommandInEditorContextMenu`: If enabled then hides the MDN Quick Search command in the editor context menu.

 ## Search Hints